Henry Lee Junior

-Henry Lee Man-Kee Junior (李萬祺; born 18 March 1958) is a Hong Kong celebrity and a racing driver.
+Henry Lee Man-Kee Junior (李萬祺; born 18 March 1958) is a Hong Kong racing driver.

 Early life

 Lee is the son of Henry Lee Hok-Ping who was a motorcycle racer and worked for Sime Darby.
-Lee Jr. majored in Business Administration and graduated from University of Southern California.
-He was an auto racing fan since young due to his father's influence.
+Lee majored in business administration and graduated from University of Southern California.
+He was an auto racing fan from an early age because of his father's influence.
 He began racing karts in 1986 and competed in the Guia Race of Macau for the first time in 1988.

 Racing career

 In 1999, Lee drove a Volvo S40 for Ghiasport, sponsored by Ericsson.

 Lee declared bankruptcy in 2001 after suffering losses during the Asian Financial Crisis in 1997 -1999.
 Afterwards, all his racing activities are sponsored.